 Many people say that Vietnam's Mid-Autumn Festival originates from China, but in fact, Vietnamese and Chinese have different legends about Mid-Autumn Festival.
-Chinese mentioned the love story of Hang Nga and Hau Nghe, while in Vietnam, the story of Cuoi - Hang was told generation to generation.
+Chinese mentioned the love story of Hang Nga and Hau Nghe, while in Vietnam, the story of Cuoi - Hang was told from generation to generation.

 In Chinese legend, Mid-Autumn Festival has been held since the Tang Dynasty.
 The story told that while King Tang Ming Huang was walking around the Royal Garden on the full moon night of lunar August, he met Taoist Ye Fashan.
 The Taoist used magic to bring the King to the moon and the king happily enjoyed the wonderland with the graceful dances of fairies.
-After returning to the palace, he wrote the song “Nishang Yu Yi Wu”, ordered people to organize lantern parade and party in every 15th lunar August.
-Since then, Mid-Autumn Festival has become a custom of Chinese.
+After returning to the palace, he wrote the song “Nishang Yu Yi Wu”, ordered people to organize a lantern parade and party every 15th lunar August.
+Since then, Mid-Autumn Festival has become a custom of the Chinese.

 Hang Nga character

 Hang Nga and Cuoi are the two main characters in Vietnamese legend.
-Hang Nga is a very beautiful fairy, she came to the human world when the King of Heaven holds a baking contest on 15th lunar August.
-While Hang Nga was trying to learn how to making the best cake, she met Cuoi, who usually tells the lies.
+Hang Nga is a very beautiful fairy, she came to the human world when the King of Heaven holds a baking contest on the 15th lunar August.
+While Hang Nga was trying to learn how to make the best cake, she met Cuoi, who usually tells the lies.
 He lied to Hang Nga mixed all the ingredients together then baked.
-Surprisingly, the cake was very delicious and Hang Nga about to come back the Heaven.
+Surprisingly, the cake was very delicious, and Hang Nga about to come back the Heaven.
 Cuoi did not want to say goodbye to Hang Nga so he took her hand to prevent her from returning, but a strange power dragged him and the banyan tree to the moon.
-Sitting under the banyan tree on the moon all year long, Cuoi is only able to come to the human world with Hang Nga in the 15th August of lunar calendar.
+Sitting under the banyan tree on the moon all year long, Cuoi is only able to come to the human world with Hang Nga on the 15th of August of the lunar calendar.

 For more details: Mid-Autumn Festival Traditions

-Children often parade the lantern in their villages, hamlets and neighborhoods during the Mid - Autumn night.
+Children often parade the lantern in their villages, hamlets, and neighborhoods during the Mid - Autumn night.
 The lantern parade festival is usually held by local authorities or village youth groups.
-In some places, they often make big star- shaped lanterns or beautiful lanterns to compete with each other during the festival.
+In some places, they often make big star-shaped lanterns or beautiful lanterns to compete with each other during the festival.

-In Vietnamese belief, Lion Dance represents luck, prosperity and goodness for every home and it is also performed in Mid – Autumn Festival.
-Lion dance usually has a person wearing a Lion head made of paper and a long tail made of fabric dancing to the drum beat.
+In Vietnamese belief, Lion Dance represents luck, prosperity, and goodness for every home and it is also performed in Mid – Autumn Festival.
+Lion dance usually has a person wearing a Lion head made of paper and a long tail made of fabric dancing to the drumbeat.
 Besides that, there also have “thanh la”, colorful lights, five-color flags, etc.

 Mid – Autumn party often has “Ngu Qua” tray which means five kinds of fruit in Vietnamese.
 There is a dog made of grapefruit with 2 black peas as eyes and surrounded by fruits and traditional moon cakes or vegetarian moon cakes having the pig shape.
 Grapefruit seeds are often peeled and skewered on steel wires, dried about 2-3 weeks before the festival, and these strings of grapefruit seeds will be burned at Mid – Autumn Festival night.